jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 ### Motivation

 Embedded carbon and raw materials can be a significant part of the overall environmental impact of systems.
 If this can be improved for devices that are manufactured in large quantities, the improvements can be significant.

+Long equipment lifetimes are only useful if the longer lifetimes can be achieved without compromising other aspects of sustainability, such as when using a high-end and power-hungry router in place of small routers.

 ### Analysis